The Best Outdoor Clothing in the World!

 Dress for Success – Use the Layer System

 When it comes to outdoor gear, your clothing is the most important equipment of all!
 And, when planning what to purchase or pack, in regard to clothing for serious use in the outdoors, I highly recommend using the layering system as a guiding reference.
 Dressing in layers allows you to properly regulate your body’s temperature (thermoregulation) by putting on extra clothes when you get too cold, in order to stay warm (but not too warm) and shed layers when you get too hot.
 The goal is to keep both you and your clothing comfortable and free from excessive moisture/perspiration.
 Below, I’ll briefly explain the importance of each layer, as well as offer my top picks for garments in each category.
+Keep in mind, the items I feature below are not products you can buy for twenty bucks at Walmart.
+As always, you get what you pay for when it comes to top quality, high performance outdoor gear.
+And, again, your clothing is at the top of the list as far as important, vital gear.
+Compromising on quality very well may cost you your life!

 The Base Layer